arnaudbos/i-rant/content/loom-part-3-async.md

 ```

 _asyncRequest_ has to return immediately to not block the calling thread, so we give it an
 `ExecutorService`.
-This also benefits us to explicit about which pool is used.
-It also takes a _String_ for the URL, another for the
+This also benefits us, by being explicit about which pool is used.
-headers, and also a `CompletionHandler`.
+It also takes a _String_ for the URL, another for the headers, and also a `CompletionHandler`.
 _CompletionHandler_ is an interface one has to implement.
 Its methods are called by _asyncRequest_
 once the result of the request is available: one callback in case of success, another in case of error.